-Einar Ben, Partner / Owner at Tjarnargatan, presented the creative side of marketing technology.
-Ben is awarded digital media specialist from Iceland, described as follows.
-“If you need a person to discuss digital with, I would strongly recommend you talk to Einar”.
+Using digital technology still requires creativity.
+This was made clear through the presentation of Einar Ben, Partner and Owner at Tjarnargatan, who is an awarded digital media specialist from Iceland.
 Einar provided examples how to create impact – also a strong and emotional one – with creative personalized campaigns utilising social media contents.

-One of the awarded cases, Hold Focus campaign, has reduced significantly the use of mobile phone when driving, and thus likely prevented also accidents.
-The principles and technologies for creating personalized creative campaigns are applicable also to ecotourism.
+One of the awarded cases, Hold Focus campaign, has reduced significantly the use of mobile phone when driving, and thus likely prevented accidents.
+Einar described how the principles and technologies for creating personalized creative campaigns could be applied to ecotourism.

 Founders of 360 Finland, Rami Saarikorpi and Sami Vuomajoki create large 360 presentations of various companies, tourist attractions, industrial companies and other areas that need extensive introductions.

 Marja-Liisa Ruotsalainen, Senior Project Manager at Karelia UAS, presented Digi2Market – immersive technologies for SMEs.
 The project provides support for 50 SMEs utilising virtual and augmented reality technologies.
 AR (Zappar) – based animation and video content for Waahto Brewery, provided a tangible example how companies can market sustainability and quality properties of their products.
 The project creates an open-access digital service called Digital City, on digital marketing resources, networks and examples.
-The service is expected to be launched in summer 2020.
+The service is expected to be launched in the summer of 2020.

-Essential part of digital approaches is the capacity building.
-Tour Manager Joonatan Lämsä, Tamora Ltd., presented the community of about 20 specialists attending in training and capacity building programme led by Tamora ltd. in Joensuu.
-This community can provide support and collaboration for SMEs and other stakeholders interested in digital marketing, among other topics.
+Capacity building is an essential part of a digital approach to marketing.
+Tour Manager Joonatan Lämsä, Tamora Ltd, presented the community of about 20 specialists attending in a training and capacity building programme led by Tamora ltd. in Joensuu.
+This community can provide support and collaboration for SMEs and other stakeholders interested in digital marketing.